sayildiz/sayildiz-ziglings/README.md

 me learning zig

-- run `nix-shell` to install zig v14 with mitchellh's configs
+- run `nix-shell` to use zig14 with mitchellh's configs

 # Ziglings